 SiteBuilder, so that you can scroll easily down through photographs and text (displayed for online reading against a subdued

 plain background with margins on desktop and laptop computer monitors).

-there's a litany of links in 2.
+then there's a litany of links in 2.
 SUBJECT-RELATED EDUCATIONAL WEBSITES, lastly 3.
-PLANNING CLASSROOM
+PLANNING

-WORKSHOPS provides an overview for teachers and how to apply; after all that is a brief blurb about me.
+CLASSROOM WORKSHOPS provides an overview for teachers and how to apply; after all that is a brief blurb about

 Space Rocks workshops are free to public schools and public libraries; no academic, government, business,